-The idea obviously was to see what a new take on photography would look like; but also to stop adding to 100+ year-old concepts and instead ask themselves, "How would we make camera if this was the first we ever made?"
+The idea obviously was to see what a new take on photography would look like; but also to stop adding to 100+ year-old concepts and instead ask themselves, "How would we make a camera if this was the first we ever made?".

 With the introduction of the new Leica TL2 (2017), the whole Leica T (2014) concept has been turned upside-down and equipped with enough power to run a small island.
 In short, the Leica TL2 is an extremely well-working camera.

-Here is my first video-review, hands-on field test:
+Here is my first video-review, my two months’ hands-on field test:

 The concept was promising when it came out in 2014, but the downside of the concept (that otherwise had waxed enthusiasm worldwide) was that the camera was slow in responding and had a slow and sneezing auto-focus.
 Not even the next 'generation', the Leica TL, addressed those issues.
 But the Leica TL2 does.

 With other successful concepts being presented, the Leica SL and the Leica Q, some even predicted that the Leica T series was a dead-end.
 Not so, apparently.

 A needed intervention was done in the headquarters in Wetzlar, Germany, and in all secrecy a team have been addressing all the issues needed to turning the Leica TL into a slick, fashionable real camera.

 I was not a big fan of the Leica T. Actually, all in all, I never paid any serious attention to it.
 But two things made me consider to try to take on the Leica TL and make it work:

 One was that the optical designer at Leica, Peter Karbe, would always mention the Leica T lenses as great lens designs.
 Great lenses for a "small consumer camera" – that made me curious.
 Why would they make such great lenses for a camera that didn't matter?